3-minute read

 Construction apprenticeships can help businesses find and train people passionate about exploring a career in the industry.
 From on the job training to government grants, here’s everything you need to know about taking on an apprentice.

-The shortage of skilled labour in the construction workforce has been an ongoing challenge for small businesses trying to recover from the pandemic.
+The shortage of skilled labour in the construction workforce has been an ongoing challenge for small businesses in recent years.
 Early retirement, the cost of living crisis, and supply shortages have pushed experienced workers out of the industry.

-The Construction Industry Training Board (CITB) improves skills development in the industry and links businesses with apprentices.
+There’s also industry specific help and support available for construction businesses looking to hire apprentices.
+The Construction Industry Training Board (CITB) improves skills development in the industry and links businesses with young people.

 You can email the team for more information: [email protected].